rohit12crj/Study-Notes/Observability_Monitoring_Tracing/notes.md

 How will u setup authentication & authorization for grafana UI & give different users specific access to different dashboards ?

 which db is grfana using since  it needs to store user RBAC ?
+- Grafana stores RBAC data in its internal database, which is SQLite by default, and PostgreSQL or MySQL in production setups

 EFK/Opensearch for Logging & Jaeger for Traceing
 ===================================================